Skip to main content

 Prerequisites

-• You already have a BK-Lite access account with management view permissions granted for MLOps resources.
+• You have a BK-Lite access account with MLOps resource management permissions granted.
+Your account has been assigned to at least one organization (team).

 • You have prepared a test dataset suitable for the chosen algorithm scenario (e.g., a structured CSV file with metric-formatted data that matches the selected feature characteristics).